Our Process, Prices, and PA MMJ Program Details

 4. Receive your card in the mail

 The PA Department of Health will mail your ID card to the address that you have listed in your Profile Settings page in your patient account.
-You will receive your PA Medical Marijuana ID card in the mail within about 1-2 weeks.
+You will receive your PA Medical Marijuana ID card in the mail within about 1-2 weeks on average.
+(See the PA Medical Marijuana Program site for the most up-to-date estimates on printing and mailing times.)

 5. Go to any dispensary in PA and purchase cannabis products